 The days that follow are torturous, even for Tephna, who always called this her favourite time of year.
 They do not make it to the great hall for their suppers.
 Everyone is too exhausted, and some feel too unwell to eat.

 By the Saturday, the tide has started to turn.
 Tephna and her father are the first to recover.
 They make the day’s bread together, quietly side by side.
 She warms the oven and brings him the eggs and flour he needs.
 So long as they do not talk, there is peace between them.

 That afternoon, a boy from Lockville passes through the village.
-He is clad in black, in mourning for his late master Gilbert Grancourt, he says, and bound for Crafthole to buy supplies for his funeral feast.
-But he also brings news that Jaclyn and her little girl are both well, which heartens them to hear.
+He is clad in black, in mourning for his late master, he says, and bound for Crafthole to buy supplies for his funeral feast.
+But he also brings news that Jaclyn and her little girl are both well, which heartens the villagers to hear.
 Jaclyn sends her love, and looks forward to seeing them all in the spring.